How the Minnesota Government Data Practices Act Actually Works

 Police reports in Minnesota are public records under the Minnesota Government Data Practices Act (MGDPA).
 Submit your request to the agency that generated the report.
 Who may request: Any person - no residency requirement; however, the MGDPA cl.
 Response deadline: Immediate inspection of data during business hours (for data that is currently a.
 If access is denied, you may appeal to district or circuit court.

-What are the procedures to obtain Minnesota vital records, and what is included in those records with address, not URLs?
+What are the procedures to obtain Minnesota vital records, and what information is included?

 Vital records (birth, death, marriage, divorce) in Minnesota are maintained by the state Department of Health or Vital Statistics.
 Standard fees: Actual cost of copies; no charge for electronic data provided in its existing el.
 Certified copies carry separate fee schedules.
 Fee waivers may be available for journalists, nonprofits, and public-interest requesters - always ask.